 When you opt for a marketing major, salary potential can be excellent.
 However, there can be quite a range in the wages that are paid.
 It is hard to identify a marketing starting salary since it really depends on the type of position that you attain.
 As of 2016-2017, the median wage for retail salespeople is $12.50 an hour.
 The highest earners make $22.00 per hour or more.
-But on the other end of the spectrum, advertising, marketing, and sales managers earn a median wage of $39.90 per hour, and the top earners make $65.93 or more.2 That equates to an annual salary of $82,992 and $137,134, respectively.
+But on the other end of the spectrum, advertising, marketing, and public relations managers earn a median wage of $39.90 per hour, and the top earners make $65.93 or more.
+As noted above, that equates to an annual salary of $82,992 and $137,134, respectively.
 So the potential to build your career and earn good money definitely exists.

 Is There a Strong Job Outlook?

 Overall, most sales and marketing careers have a relatively good outlook.
 Check out the job-opening predictions across Canada for the period from 2017 to 2026:

 - Advertising, marketing, and public relations professionals—36,200 openings

 - Market researchers and consultants (part of a broader occupational category that also includes business development officers, economists, and economic policy researchers and analysts)—19,800 openings

 - Advertising, marketing, and public relations managers—18,600 openings